twotwentyseven/handbook/code-of-conduct.md

-# Basecamp Code of Conduct
+# twotwentyseven's Code of Conduct

-## Our Pledge

-In the interest of fostering an inclusive and safe workplace, Basecamp pledges to be a harassment- and discrimination-free space for everyone, regardless of age, disability, ethnicity, gender identity or expression, nationality, neurotype, personal appearance, political affiliation, professional background, race, religion, or sexual identity or orientation.
+We want to build an inclusive team that is bound by their love of the web and tech who are passionate about launching awesome sites – remember that from our founding, we've believed in the fundamental practice of building strong relationships with each other and those we work with.
+Considering this, it's important we recognise that to build this sort of team, we are free from discrimination of any kind.

 ## Our Standards

-Examples of behavior that contributes to creating a healthy environment include:
+Examples of behavior that contributes to building strong relationships grounded in respect:

-- Using welcoming and inclusive language
-- Being respectful and empathetic when it comes to differing viewpoints and experiences
-- Gracefully accepting and offering constructive criticism and feedback
+- Welcome others: Get to know each other and ask each other questions that aren't just about the task
+- Seek understanding: You may disagree but don't rush to judgement and instead understand why someone did that or thinks something would work best
+- Feedback for you and others: If you give feedback, frame it in a helpful way and if you're getting feedback, listen and consider it carefully

 Examples of unacceptable behavior by employees include: